adamblackburn/reanimator/README.md

 The built files will be placed in the dist/ directory.
 The demos will use the files in dist/ when run.

+## Adding plugins

+Plugins can be added by adding a file in lib/reanimator/plugins which contains the plugin, then adding a line to lib/reanimator.js to tell the build script to include the plugin in the build.

+# Limitations

+At this time, CSS mouse-related (notably, hover) events are not recorded or replayed.

 # API